danielharrell/open-eyes-lect-2017-18/Open.md

 This suggestion about our selfhood may sound abstruse, or at least abstract.

-- Put Schopenhauer here.
-Example of passage that makes sense without context (no place in program, indebted to Kant, etc).

 - From "familiarity" of Schopenhauer move on to commonplace
 expression: point of view.